Jordonbc/HarmonyLinkUE/README.md

 If you have not yet made the jump to Unreal Engine 5 you will need to edit the `HarmonyLinkUE.uplugin` and change the engine version to the desired engine.

+⚠️ HarmonyLinkUE will only work if you run [HarmonyLinkServer](https://github.com/Jordonbc/HarmonyLinkServer)

 ## Contributing

 We appreciate your contributions!
 Please fork this repository and make your changes in a separate branch.
 Then submit a pull request.